'Winter Horseman', The Award-Winning Photograph By Anthony Lau: Hong Kong's Very Own National Geographic Travel Photographer Of The Year (2016)

 Far Out West: Mongolia

-Sayat With The Eagle Hunters: Oct 2020
+Sayat With The Eagle Hunters

-This extraordinary adventure will be designed to authentically re-create the ancient tradition of the 'Sayat', or communal eagle hunt, when cross-generational groups of Kazakh nomads would historically head into the mountains on multi-day excursions, both in pursuit of prey, and to pass down their secretive training and hunting techniques to their next of kin.
+Provisionally scheduled for Octobet 2022, this extraordinary adventure will be designed to authentically re-create the ancient tradition of the 'Sayat', or communal eagle hunt, when cross-generational groups of Kazakh nomads would historically head into the mountains on multi-day excursions, both in pursuit of prey, and to pass down their secretive training and hunting techniques to their next of kin.

 The spectacularly wild, western borderlands of Mongolia provide the epic backdrop; an untouched frontier of big blue skies, sweeping glacial valleys and snow-capped peaks that, when taken together, make up a veritable wonderland for intrepid photographers.

-This is a unique photographic adventure that will embed our small team with two of the Altai's most fascinating nomadic families; respectively renowned for their time-honoured traditions of horsemanship and eagle hunting.
+Provisionally scheduled for March 2022, this unique photographic adventure that will embed our small team with two of the Altai's most fascinating nomadic families; respectively renowned for their time-honoured traditions of horsemanship and eagle hunting.
 On expedition, we will first join renowned horse breeder Auez and his family, as they embark on their annual four day migration, to journey on horseback with their livestock, across frozen rivers and snowy passes, before arriving at their spring pastures.

 We will then travel across the snowy steppe to meet up with a second family, this time of eagle hunters, at their remote 'spring camp', before joining them on a late winter hunt.